1. Safety Contacts

 Both First Aid boxes are portable and can be borrowed from the School to field trips/courses, special events etc

-Please contact the School Safety Assistant to obtain permission to borrow a First Aid box from the School
+Please contact the School Safety Assistant in A107, Trent Building, to borrow a First Aid box from the School

 The University of Nottingham Safety Office producers a list of Current First Aiders across the UK campuses, this can be found here: Current First Aiders